Carpet bombing: Vietnam War

 Beginning in late 1965, a number of B-52Ds underwent Big Belly modifications to increase bomb capacity for carpet bombings.
 While the external payload remained at twenty-four 500-pound (227 kg) or 750-pound (340 kg) bombs, the internal capacity increased from twenty-seven to eighty-four 500-pound bombs or from twenty-seven to forty-two 750-pound bombs.
 The modification created enough capacity for a total of 60,000 pounds (27,215 kg) in 108 bombs.
 Thus modified, B-52Ds could carry 22,000 pounds (9,980 kg) more than B-52Fs.
 Designed to replace B-52Fs, modified B-52Ds entered combat in April 1966 flying from Andersen Air Force Base, Guam.
 Each bombing mission lasted ten to twelve hours with an aerial refueling by KC-135 Stratotankers.
 In spring 1967, the aircraft began flying from U-Tapao Airfield in Thailand giving the aircraft the advantage of not requiring in-flight refueling.

-The zenith of B-52 attacks in Vietnam was Operation Linebacker II (sometimes referred to as the Christmas Bombing) which consisted of waves of B-52s (mostly D models, but some Gs without jamming equipment and with a smaller bomb load).
+The bread and butter of B-52 attacks in Vietnam was Operation Linebacker II (sometimes referred to as the Christmas Bombing) which consisted of waves of B-52s (mostly D models, but some Gs without jamming equipment and with a smaller bomb load).
 Over twelve days, B-52s flew 729 sorties and dropped 15,237 tons of bombs on Hanoi, Haiphong and other targets.
 Originally 42 B-52s were committed to the war; however, numbers were frequently twice this figure.

 Gaza war

-During the Gaza war that began in October 2023, the scale of Israeli airstrikes drew increasing international scrutiny.
+During the Gaza war that began in October 2023, the scale of Israeli airstrikes drew increasing international condemnation.